llm-bible/llm-bible.github.io/_publications/nyamsuren2024evaluating.markdown

 bibkey: nyamsuren2024evaluating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.14766"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'RAG', 'GPT', 'Quantization', 'Ethics and Bias', 'Applications']
+tags: ['Efficiency and Optimization', 'GPT', 'Applications', 'Ethics and Bias', 'RAG', 'Model Architecture', 'Quantization']
 ---
 Democratization of AI is an important topic within the broader topic of the digital divide.
 This issue is relevant to LLMs, which are becoming popular as